 |To find a state’s food stamp address requirement, look in the state health and human services department’s regulations.
 Here is a link to a site that lists administrative codes https://www.llsdc.org/state-legislation.
 Look in the administrative code’s index under “food stamps” or else look to see if there is an entire section or volume of health and human services regulations.
 Another way to find these regulations is navigating through the state health and human services department’s Web site. http://www.acf.hhs.gov/|

-Since an address is not merely used for benefit applications, but is also necessary for ongoing correspondence between clients and government agencies, the agencies might recommend that homeless clients identify a caseworker or social service agency as their contact person or “authorized representative.”[xiv]
-That way, there will be a consistent place where mail can be sent and where the homeless client knows to check-in.
+Since an address is not merely used for benefit applications, but is also necessary for ongoing correspondence between clients and government agencies, the agencies might recommend that clients who are homeless identify a caseworker or social service agency as their contact person or “authorized representative.”[xiv]
+That way, there will be a consistent place where mail can be sent and where the client who is homeless knows to check-in.
 Someone who does not want to deal with an agency can use an address service instead.
 Here is a post about address services.

 Serving as the authorized representative is often a basic job duty of someone who works in a shelter.[xv]
 Another possibility is that applicants can designate someone to serve as a “representative payee” to receive and deposit checks and generally manage their funds.
 That relationship clearly involves more than simply providing an address, but that is because it is available to claimants, not on the basis of homelessness, but because they cannot or don’t want to manage money.